All Episodes

 All states usually have a vaccination statute also.

-And so if the government mandates something, but yet they give parents who are in the very best position to know what is best for their children, uh, then uh perhaps it's not so intrusive.
+And so if the government mandates something, but yet they give parents who are in the very best position to know what is best for their children, then perhaps it's not so intrusive.

-Here, uh the state interpreted this as saying, well, there is no opt-out, and so we're coming in and we're grabbing this baby regardless of the fact that he is uh still nursing nine or ten times a day.
+Here, the state interpreted this as saying, well, there is no opt-out, and so we're coming in and we're grabbing this baby regardless of the fact that he is still nursing nine or ten times a day.

 It was the first time.

-But why w what what's the reason?
+But what's the reason?

-Uh look at I'm I I don't mind admitting my ignorance on this.
+Look, I don't mind admitting my ignorance on this.

-Well, they simply want to be able to provide the parents, by the way.
+Well, they simply want to be able to provide the parents, by the way, here's what the next letter or section of the law says.

-If the child has one of these rare metabolic disorders, then they provide the parents with information about it, and then the parents can make a decision about treatment.
+If the child has one of these rare metabolic disorders, then they provide the parents with information about it.

 That's literally what the law says.